maximuslotro/Extended-Localisation/website/docs/index.md

 # Localization

 This site provides a visual overview of the mod’s localization progress across all supported [Minecraft languages](https://minecraft.wiki/w/Language).
-Localization is tracked separately for `lang.json/.txt` files and speechbank files.
+Localization is tracked separately for each localizable text/file type.

 ## Extended Localization